Is your child’s life busy and overscheduled? Do you wonder how to slow them down?

 Walking Mindfully

 Go for a short walk with your children to teach them to be mindful while in motion.
 Have them start with focused breathing and then ask them to notice how the ground feels under their feet, as they walk.
-What does the body feel like when in motion?
+What does their body feel like when in motion?
 How does their clothing feel against their skin, or the wind feel against their hair?
-Guide them to feel these sensations, but not to label or think about them.
+Guide them to feel these sensations but not label or think about them.
 Return to their breathing cycles as needed to keep them in focus.

 Mindful Play